Markets & Economy

 For some timely evidence, look at the market capitalization of the world’s five largest mining companies.
 Combined they barely exceed the value of Facebook parent Meta Platforms.

 Mining companies toil in obscurity despite key role in global economy

 Iron ore, a key ingredient in steel, is another good example.

 “I’m not really worried about Silicon Valley disrupting the iron ore industry,” Kawaja says.
 “It’s been around since the Iron Age.
 That’s an enduring business.”

-So far this year, the metals and mining sector of the MSCI All Country World ex USA Index is up 7.8% in U.S. dollars.
+So far this year, the metals and mining sector of the MSCI All Country World ex USA Index is up 7.8%.
 That compares to a 12.8% decline for the overall index, as of May 31.

 Another area where international markets excel is ESG, or environmental, social and governance investing.
 Pioneered in Europe, ESG is everywhere today and it’s only going to get more important in the years ahead.

 The global push to reduce carbon emissions and improve energy efficiency is often associated with electric vehicles or solar and wind power.
 But the effort extends beyond the auto and energy sectors.